-Today, D’Addario offers a wide variety of strings to any stringed instrument.
-Where D’addario are Known for their crisp bright tone.
+Today, D’Addario offers a wide variety of strings to any stringed instrument and D’addario are known for their crisp bright tone.
 It also says on their website “many top guitarists won’t play any other brand”.
 Further, D’Addario has a set of strings that is right for any playing style.

 3. D’Addario Acoustic Guitar Strings